gregni2/androidpkcedemoapp/README.md

-# Auth0 Android Samples
+# PCKE Android Samples

-A basic modified this version of Auth0 quick start app
+A basic modified version of Auth0 quick start app

 This is the sample code for the [Auth0 Android Quickstart](https://auth0.com/docs/quickstart/native/android) using the [Auth0 Android SDK](https://github.com/auth0/Auth0.Android).